Kokum - Garcinia Indica

 The Garcinia indica needs no introduction in our Indian homes, and it is one of our best-sellers.
 The fruit is de-seeded and the peels and seeds are dried separately.
 The dried rinds yield the trademark color to kokum sherbet, and solkadi (recipe below), and a delightful tang to savory dishes such as pulao.
 Kokum is known to help with digestion, weight-loss, and rehydration during the hot summer months.
 The seeds yield kokum butter used in cosmetic moisturizers and lipbalms.
-The rinds, seeds, and butter are all available for purchase.
+Read more about Kokum here

 - 8 to10 dried kokum peels